Sobolev mappings between RCD spaces and applications to harmonic maps: a heat kernel approach: Introduction

 Our goal is to introduce a natural energy for Sobolev maps between metric spaces so that the refined theory in the smooth case can be carried over to the non-smooth setting, like bubbling phenomena, rigidity results, geometric heat flows associated to harmonic maps and their blow-up analysis, Ginzburg-Landau-type approximations just to name a few.
 The seminal paper by Gromov-Schoen \cite{GS} was pioneering in using harmonic maps into Bruhat-Tits buildings to obtain rigidity results.
 A feature of the results obtained in the last years are that the target of the maps are Non-Positively Curved (NPC), which is an important class of metric spaces (see nevertheless the results in \cite{breiner} in the case of CAT$(1)$ spaces, i.e. positively curved in the sense of Alexandrov).
 In this direction, our contribution is to develop a theory of Sobolev maps including all the previous cases and which is very natural from the viewpoint of analysis.

-More precisely we will study the asymptotic behavior of;
+More precisely we will study the asymptotic behavior of

 as $t \to 0^+$.
-Since the embedding $\Phi_t$ plays the role of a \textit{smoothing} of $(Y, \dist_Y, \mathcal{H}^N)$, it is expected that the asymptotic behavior (\ref{asbaruabaruus}) will realize the pull-back $f^*g_Y$ after a normalization.
+Since the embedding $\Phi_t$ plays the role of a \textit{smoothing} of $(Y, \dist_Y, \mathcal{H}^N)$, it is expected from the asymptotic behavior (\ref{asbaruabaruus}) that up to normalization, (\ref{asbaruabaruus}) converges to the pull-back $f^*g_Y$.
 In order to do this, we need to improve regularity results for $\Phi_t$ obtained in \cite{AHPT} by Ambrosio-Portegies-Tewodrose and the first named author.
 This is a main idea of the paper.

 On the other hand the approach provided in the present paper is new even in the smooth setting.
 Let us introduce the details below.